An Average Case NP-Complete Graph Coloring Problem: Basic Concepts and Claims.

-\BR {\em $S_x$ consists of those ``helpful'' strings $\w$ which allow $R$ to output instances $x'$ whose witnesses $w'$ can be transformed by $Q$ into witnesses $w$ of $x$, if any.
-It is not necessary to be able to test in polynomial time if {$\omega\in S_x$}.
-But a random {$\omega$} has a polynomial probability to be in {$S_x$} and the trials can be repeated to make the probability of failure exponentially small.
-If we do not find an inverse for {$f$} this way, we know that it has no inverses at all. }\ER
+\BR $s_x$ consists of those ``helpful'' strings $\a$ which allow $R$ to output instances $y$ whose witnesses can be transformed by $Q$ into witnesses for $x$, if any. $s_x$ is not required to be decidable in P-time, so this artificial restriction breaks samplability of $\mu$.
+But $s_x$ has a polynomial probability, so a randomized algorithm can try several $\a$, shrinking exponentially the probability of failure for solvable instances.
+Some algorithms inverting $g$ give also negative answers ``no inverses exist.''
+Unlike inverses, they are not verifiable and so can be used in reductions only if their chance exceeds by $\|x\|^{-O)1)}$ a known $\l(s_x)$ bound.\ER

-A main goal of these definitions is to guarantee the following, which by now should be obvious: any fast on average deterministic or randomized algorithm for a randomization $B$ of an inversion problem {$A$} yields a fast on average {\em randomized} algorithm for {$A$}.
-Hence there is no need to require that {$w$} be transformed into {$w'$} efficiently.
-Note that $S_x$ and thus {$\mu'$} itself need not be polynomial time computable.
-In fact, some properties of the outputs of our reductions are not known to be efficiently verifiable.